aacuh/GEO_Data_Downloader/README.md

 ├── config.py                  # Your custom configuration file
 ├── Get_data_new.py            # Main Download Script
 └── geo_download.log           # Operation log (generated during background operation)
+///
+Attention!!!
+Since the GEO database can easily interrupt the download of large files, scRNA-seq downloads may sometimes fail.
+Please check the log file after running the script.
+Errors in determining the type of technology may occur due to misleading series titles or descriptions, so manual data verification is required after using this script.
+///